San7o/Brenta-Engine/tests/README.md

 # Tests

-To build tests and run test, use the following commands:
+To build and run test, use the following commands:
 ```bash
 cmake -Bbuild -DBUILD_TESTS=ON
 cmake --build build -j 4